 Zend Optimizer is a popular software, which is needed to run files protected with Zend Guard.
-The latter encodes files written in PHP 4 and PHP 5 to protect them from reverse engineering and not authorized use, thus guarding copyrighted source code.
+The latter encodes files written in PHP 4, PHP 5, PHP 7 and PHP 8 to protect them from reverse engineering and not authorized use, thus guarding copyrighted source code.
 If you would like to protect your custom script, for example, you can employ Zend Guard and your code will not be human readable, but you will also need Zend Optimizer on the server where you host your blog.
 Various pre-made script-driven apps, especially ones which are paid, also need Zend Optimizer to function efficiently as their core code is ordinarily not free to change.
 Internet sites that use the instrument are generally speedier because their code is already optimized and pre-compiled.

 Zend Optimizer in Cloud Hosting